A view of Tallinn old town's rooftops

 1. Toompea Hill

-If you’re after the most stunning panoramic views of Tallinn’s Old Town, this is the spot.
+If you’re after the most beautiful panoramic views of Tallinn’s Old Town, this is the spot.
 It’s a bit of a climb, but totally worth it.

 2. Kiek in de Kök